current students & postdocs

 Jon Zink

-Jon is using the population of planets around other stars to understand the physical processes that dictate planet formation.
-To accomplish this goal he is using the K2 mission data to extract a homogenous catalog of transiting planets.
+Jon used the population of planets around other stars to understand the physical processes that dictate planet formation.
+To accomplish this goal, he used the K2 mission data to extract a homogenous catalog of transiting planets.
 This wide survey of the ecliptic plane enables examination of the stellar host’s role in these formation mechanisms.
-He is also interested in understanding the origins and fatality of the solar system, using numerical simulations to constrain the solar birth cluster and the mechanisms responsible for the system’s demise.
+He also worked on understanding the origins and fatality of the solar system, using numerical simulations to constrain the solar birth cluster and the mechanisms responsible for the system’s demise.

 Arnav Das